dfelinto/blender-manual/manual/files/asset_libraries/introduction.rst

 ===========

 Assets can be broadly divided into two types: **primitive** and **preset** assets.
-Which is which depends on the data-block type.
+Which is which depends on the :doc:`/files/data_blocks` type.

 Primitive assets are data-blocks that are either **linked or appended** to the current file.
 Examples are Objects, Materials, and Worlds.
 These can be dragged